by Garrick Dee

 Poor quality shavers often times use poor quality blades that dull fast and has a high risk of corrosion.

-And if you’re planning on shaving areas like your underarms and pubic area, there’s a big risk of hurting yourself.
+And if you’re planning on shaving areas like your underarms and pubic area, there’s a significant risk of hurting yourself.

 Since the blades dull faster, you’ll be spending more because of the faster turnover.